View Bernadine Quigley's Obituary on citizensvoice.com and share memories

 |

-Bernadine K. Quigley, 95, of Fort Street, Forty Fort, died Aug.
-6, 2020, in Geisinger Wyoming Valley Medical Center.
+Bernadine is survived by her best friend and loving sister, Betty (James) Oldfield; children, Maureen (Thomas) Ehret, Robert (Susan) Quigley Jr., Mark (Shari Wolf) Quigley, and Michael (Wendy Parenti) Quigley.
+She is also survived by her loving grandchildren, Michael (Beth) Ehret, Brian Ehret, Kimberly (David) Johnson, Colleen (Steve) Santillo, Maureen (Curtis) Dougherty, Mariel (Joe Kowalchick) Quigley, Sean Quigley and Ryan Quigley.
+Bernadine cherished her great-grandchildren, Zachary Ehret, Noah Ehret, Anthony Santillo, Emma Santillo, Ava Dougherty and Grace Dougherty.
+Bernadine is also survived by several loving nieces and nephews.

+Bernadine was blessed to have been cared for by wonderful, loving home health aides, Vickie, Carla, Roz, Julie, Renee, Jen and Christina.
+The entire family thanks you for caring for Bernadine at her home where we were able to celebrate holidays and special moments together.

-A Mass of Christian Burial will be held at 11 a.m.
-Tuesday in St. Elizabeth Ann Section Church, 116 Hughes St., Swoyersville, with the Rev. Joseph J. Piasneschi officiating.
-The public is invited and are asked to follow CDC guidelines.
-Interment will be in Mount Olivet Cemetery, Carverton.
+At Bernadine's request there will be no visitation at the funeral home.
+A public Mass of Christian Burial will be held at 11 a.m.
+Tuesday in St. Elizabeth Ann Seton Parish, 116 Hughes St., Swoyersville.
+Due to the ongoing pandemic, restrictions have been put in place by the CDC and the Pennsylvania Department of Health.

+Those attending the funeral Mass, please follow the practice of social distancing and masks are required.
+A private interment will be held in Mount Olivet Cemetery.

-Arrangements are entrusted to Hugh B. Hughes & Son Inc. Funeral Home, Forty Fort.
+Funeral arrangements are entrusted to Hugh B. Hughes & Son Inc. Funeral Home, 1044 Wyoming Ave., Forty Fort.